Pachycrocuta: Behaviour and ecology

 It has been suggested that Pachycrocuta lived in packs, similar to living spotted hyenas.
 A cache of very comprehensive bone material was unearthed at the famous Zhoukoudian cave site in Northern China, which probably represents the remains of animals using these caves as lairs for many millennia.
 At the western end of their former range, at Venta Micena in southeastern Spain, a huge assemblage of Pleistocene fossils also represents a den.
 Yet another example exists in the Pabbi Hills of Pakistan, where remains of animals scavenged or killed by Pachycrocuta were accumulated.
 The morphology of its limbs suggests that it was less adapted to running than living spotted hyenas.
 Pachycrocuta is often suggested to have been a kleptoparasitic scavenger, using its imposing size to force other predators, such as the sabertooth cats Homotherium and Megantereon, as well as the wild dog Xenocyon lycaonoides off of carcasses.
 However, other authors have argued that while P. brevirostris likely engaged in kleptoparasitism, it was likely equally capable of hunting medium-large sized prey in packs, similar to living spotted hyenas.
 Its powerfully built limbs would likely have been effective in subduing prey.
-P. brevirostris is known from fossil evidence found at Tsiotra Vryssi in Greece to have preferentially consumed certain bones due depending on their nutrient value.
+P. brevirostris is known from fossil evidence found at Tsiotra Vryssi in Greece to have preferentially consumed certain bones depending on their nutrient value.

 Species preyed upon and/or scavenged by Pachycrocuta during the Early Pleistocene in Europe include the mammoth species Mammuthus meridionalis, equines (likely including Equus altidens), rhinoceroses, deer (likely including Praemegaceros) and bovids (likely including bison).
 At the site of Cueva Victoria in southeast Spain, evidence for the consumption of monk seals (Monachus), has also been found.

 Eggs found in coprolites (fossilised feces) from Crimea indicate that Pachycrocuta brevirostris harboured a number of parasites, including flukes, tapeworms of the genus Taenia and parasitic nematodes of the genera Toxocara and Capillaria.